The 2023 Sacks Conversation

 The People of the Book

-The 2024 Sacks Conversation will take place on 21 November 2024 at the National Library of Israel, in Jerusalem.
-This year's theme, The People of the Book, will also be incorporated into our Global Day of Learning.
+The 2024 Sacks Conversation took place on 21 November 2024 at the National Library of Israel, in Jerusalem, featuring Jack Lew with Rachel Sharansky Danziger, Daniel Taub, and Natan Sharansky.
+Further sessions were held at the library for students.
+This year's theme, The People of the Book, was also incorporated into our Global Day of Learning.

 herzog erica brown presidents residence 2nd sacks conversation beit hanassi 2022 edited